The Antikythera Mechanism

 Hopefully, in the future we'll have a full account of his deductions.

-Till then, all those interested in the history of ancient science can have a glance at the quality of his results in these Web pages.
+Until then, all those interested in the history of Ancient Science can evaluate the quality of his results in these Web pages.